PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 ==============

-The following list contains suggested practices for testing scientific software and making tests easier to run and maintain.
+The following list contains suggested practices for testing scientific software and making tests easier to run and maintain ✅.
 These guidelines are not rigid, and should be treated as general principles should be balanced with each other rather than absolute principles.